semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

             - 'npm run test:integration'
     # highlight-start
     run:
-      when: change_in('/backend')
+      when: 'change_in("/backend", {default_branch: "main"})'
     # highlight-end
 ```

 </TabItem>
 </Tabs>

-:::info
+:::note

-Conditions are ignored by default when you change the pipeline file.
-So, the very next run executes all blocks.
-Subsequent pushes should respect your change detection conditions.
+All paths are relative to the root of the repository.

 :::